 The best way to check your inverter is to look on the front of your system for error codes or red lights, flashing red lights can often indicate a fault.
 You should also check for any visible signs of an ageing DC isolator (usually alongside the inverter) such as unsealed gaps formed from exposure to heat and sunlight, or cracks.
 Checking your inverter every few months is a good habit to get into.

 If your solar system was purchased from Origin and is under warranty, call us for help.
 If not – don’t panic, Origin can still be of assistance.
-Orign offer a specialised solar repair service for all system owners.
-Call 1300 791 468 to see how Origin can help.
+Origin offer a specialised solar repair service for all system owners.

 Living amongst nature is great, but if your trees, or your neighbours’, start to shade your roof (and therefore your panels) then there’s a chance your solar production is being affected; overgrown branches and fallen leaves prevent sunlight reaching your solar panels.
 A popular myth is that you need heat for your solar panels to work, but it’s natural sunlight, specifically UV light that gets your panels working (which is great news for those rainy days).